METS-Programme/ugandaemr-usermanual/shared-health-record/setup-sync-to-shr.md

 ## Setting Up The Shared Health Record Sync.
-There are three steps taken to setup the shared health record sync.
+There are four steps taken to setup the shared health record sync.

     1. Setting up the URL where the data will be synced to